neilgupta/neilgupta.github.com/_posts/2012-01-01-my-journey-to-jekyll.md

 **My Recommendations**

 To recap, if you're not a hacker, I'd recommend Tumblr.
 It offers the best balance of features and ease of use, and they seem to have solved their downtime problems.
-If for, some reason, you don't like Tumblr, check out Posterous.
+If, for some reason, you don't like Tumblr, check out Posterous.
 If that still doesn't suit your needs, [Wordpress.com](http://wordpress.com) (the cloud-hosted version of Wordpress that gives you the power of Wordpress without the headache) would be my third recommendation.

 If you are a hacker, definitely check out Jekyll.